 In the liver, fibrosis is the end result of multiple inflammatory conditions and infections.
 Progressive liver fibrosis leads to cirrhosis, which results in reduction of liver function, multiple medical complications and ultimately death.
 It is estimated that one to two million patients have cirrhosis in the United States with close to 50,000 losing their lives yearly.
 Only a fraction of patients' lives, approximately 6,200 per year, are saved by liver transplantation at a cost of approximately \$350,000 per transplantation.
 One condition in particular that frequently leads to cirrhosis is non-alcoholic steatohepatitis, or NASH, a liver disease characterized by the accumulation of fat in the liver with associated inflammation and fibrosis, which can lead to end-stage cirrhosis requiring liver transplantation.
 The National Institute of Health estimates that 9 to 15 million Americans are affected by NASH, and other sources suggest it may be as many as 30 million people have NASH, and forecasts that the number of Americans affected by this disease is growing due to obesity and diabetes, with the potential to become the leading cause of liver cirrhosis and liver transplantation in the future.
 Liver transplantation is currently the only therapeutic approach to NASH or other forms of liver fibrosis as, to the best of our knowledge, there are no drug therapies on the market.
 Organ transplantation is a difficult, risky and costly procedure as organ availability is scarce.
-There is also the risk of developing cirrhosis in the transplanted liver from the same disease that damaged the patient's original liver as examples) lead to the development of scarring of the liver.
+There is also the risk of developing cirrhosis in the transplanted liver from the same disease that damaged the patient's original liver and therefore, there is a great need for other therapeutic options.
+All diseases that affect the liver (viral hepatitis, alcoholic liver disease, and fatty liver as examples) lead to the development of scarring of the liver.